rajaabinesh/Node-Javasctipt-IDE-Backend-/README.md

 ## Validations Done

 * Securing the application by adding HTTP headers ***X-XSS-Protection →1; mode=block***  to avoid xss attacks using [helmet](https://www.npmjs.com/package/helmet)
-* Added HTML content filter by using  [xss](https://www.npmjs.com/package/xss) to avoid xss attacks
+* Added HTML content filter by using  [xss](https://www.npmjs.com/package/xss)  to prevent XSS attacks from the user Input
 * Empty contents are avoided in store process.

 ## Run Application